What are the risks?

 One does not need a Biology degree to realise that making a whole species disappear cannot be good for the environment.
 There are just so many things that could go wrong.
 In fact, we probably all agree that it is in humanity’s best interest to preserve each and every species on this planet.

 How can we be so sure about that?
-Let’s see the main reasons in favor of eliminating mosquitoes:
+Let’s see the main arguments in favor of eliminating mosquitoes:

 We want to eliminate only the mosquitoes that feed on humans.